wazo-communication/developers.wazo.io/docs/plugins/introduction.md

 # Modular Plugins

-Modular plugins give the capacity to any partners and developers to add new features and third-party libraries inside our applications.
+Modular plugins give the capacity to any developers to add new features or extended existing ones from our applications.
 Plugins interact and extend our products in every possible way.

 ![Introduction modular plugin](/img/plugins/introduction.jpg)